2022/2023

 The PhD. topics are for students of normal and pathological physiology and neurosciences.
 However, the topics are also suitable for graduates from medical, natural sciences, chemical as well as all other related faculties.
 Contact us at imbm@imbm.sk to get more information.

 FIELD OF STUDY: 7.1.41.
-Neurosciences
+NEUROSCIENCES

 thesis advisor: assoc. prof. Peter Celec, MD, Dr. Rer.
 Nat., Dipl.
 Ing., DSc., MPH